ideologyandconflict/conflictandideology.github.io/reference-list.md

 Searcey, D., & Nossiter, A. (2015, November 20).
 Deadly Siege Ends After Assault on Hotel in Mali.
 Retrieved February 19, 2018, from https://www.nytimes.com/2015/11/21/world/africa/mali-hotel-attack-radisson.html

 Swanson, A. (2015, November 18).
 How the Islamic State makes its money.
 Retrieved February 19, 2018, from https://www.washingtonpost.com/news/wonk/wp/2015/11/18/how-isis-makes-its-money/?utm_term=.1e46be296ebc

+Islamic State and the policy of the West | OrientalReview.org.
+(2014, September 23).
+Retrieved from http://orientalreview.org/2014/09/23/islamic-state-and-the-policy-of-the-west/

+Islamic State and the policy of the West | OrientalReview.org.
+(2014, September 23).
+Retrieved from http://orientalreview.org/2014/09/23/islamic-state-and-the-policy-of-the-west

+Richard Allen Greene and Nick Thompson.
+Graphics by Sean O'Key, CNN.
+(2016, August 11).
+ISIS: Everything you need to know.
+Retrieved from https://edition.cnn.com/2015/01/14/world/isis-everything-you-need-to-know/index.html

+What is ISIS?
+Key facts about the Islamic State.
+(2018, April 18).
+Retrieved from https://www.nbcnews.com/storyline/isis-uncovered/what-isis-what-you-need-know-about-islamic-state-iraq-n859996

+Why ISIS is a threat to Saudi Arabia: Wahhabism's deferred promise. (n.d.).
+Retrieved from https://english.al-akhbar.com/node/21234

+Sorensen, J. (2015).
+How to tell the difference between ISIS and Muslims [Comic].
+Retrieved from https://splinternews.com/how-to-tell-the-difference-between-isis-and-muslims-1793890605